Instant Accessto State, County and Municipal Public Records

 Because the Alabama Open Records Law does not provide for fee waivers, there is no statutory backing for free copies of public records.
 However, Alabama public agencies may provide free access to persons looking to inspect non-confidential public records.

-Free public records Alabama agencies have in their custody may be available via online search databases.
+Interested members of the public may conduct a free public records search by visiting the relevant agency.
 For instance, the Alabama Law Enforcement Agency maintains a searchable online sex offender registry with free information on registered sex offenders.
-Similarly, residents can use the Alabama Department of Corrections’ online registry to search inmate records by Alabama Institutional Serial (AIS) number, first name, or last name.
+Similarly, residents can use the Alabama Department of Corrections online registry to search inmate records by Alabama Institutional Serial (AIS) number, first name, or last name.
+Requestors may also query the county clerk's office or county recorder’s office in the relevant judicial district and utilize the self-service computers available in the office (if applicable).

 Do I Need to State My Purpose When Requesting Public Records in Alabama?